 During this phase, ORL is finishing the training of each client’s Therapy Assistants and further refining each client’s intervention program.
 When the Consultant feels a particular client’s program is ready to move into Phase 3, the Consultant will again schedule to have the client’s Clinical Services Supervisor come in and review that client’s program.

 After the Supervisor reviews the client’s program, they will approve the client’s Consultant to enter Phase 3.

 Phase 3 of intervention continues as long as the client is with O.R.L.

 During this phase, the Program Manager continues to meet with the client and his or her Therapy Assistants every week while the Consultant meets with the team every month.
 The client’s team meetings can also shorten during Phase 3 because the client’s Therapy Assistants should be completely trained by that point.

 We accept new clients infrequently.
 During an average calendar year, we will accept 2-4 new clients.

-O.R.L.’s Clinical Services Supervisors oversee all matters related to intake for O.R.L.
+O.R.L.’s Intake Coordinator oversees all matters related to intake for O.R.L.

 If O.R.L. is accepting new clients, you will see a link that will take you to an online (short) form for you to complete.
 Once you submit that form, someone from O.R.L.’s intake committee will contact you to schedule an intake meeting.